sohamm20/authentic-microtonal-harmonium/README.md

 Then commit the dist folder to deploy.

-## Credits
+## About

-Developed by Rajaraman Iyer

-Original features maintained from the classic Web Harmonium and Web Tanpura applications, now migrated to a modern React architecture.
+A modern web application featuring virtual Harmonium and Tanpura instruments, built with React and Web Audio API.